MemberMouse Review – A Worthy WordPress Membership Plugin? (2021)

 Don’t worry if all of this is confusing, as it will make sense when you set things up for your own membership website.
 It’s all just a way of defining access levels and stating what members can and can’t view.

-Access to your content can be restricted on a post level and a page level, and you can restrict content on a post or page by membership level or by bundle.
+Access to your content can be restricted on a post level, page level, or by category, and you can restrict content on a post or page by membership level or by bundle.

 If you’re drip-feeding content to members, you can open up access to it once a user has been a member for a particular number of days.